Facts about Rand Paul

 Rand Paul became nationally known when he helped his father on the presidential campaign trail in 2008.
 A conservative Republican with libertarian goals, Rand seized the opportunity to run for the junior Senate seat vacated by Jim Bunning, and in 2010 he won, promising to never raise taxes and to push for “less government.”
 He aligned himself with the Tea Party wing of the Republican Party, and the 2012 re-election of President Barack Obama put Paul in the spotlight as a conservative alternative in matters of national debt and foreign policy.

 In April of 2015 he announced that he would be a candidate for president in 2016, saying he was “running for President of the United States of America because I want to defeat the Washington machine.”
-He suspended his presidential campaign on February 3, 2016, effectively ending his run after a fifth-place finish in the Iowa caucuses.
+He ended his presidential campaign on February 3, 2016, after a fifth-place finish in the Iowa caucuses.

 Rand Paul was sworn into office as a senator in January of 2011, the same day as his father, Ron Paul, was re-sworn in as a congressman, making it the first time a father-son combination had been sworn into Congress on the same day… His birth name is Randal, spelled with one “l” only.